Architecture and Monitoring Apache ActiveMQ with Grafana.

 Monitoring ActiveMQ with Prometheus and JMX Exporter

 Prometheus is designed to work with pluggable exporters.
-An exporter is a script or a service which will fetch metrics from the application being monitored and feed the data to Prometheus.
-Prometheus integrations page gives the list of most popular exporters for all third party systems out there.
+An exporter is a script or a service that will fetch metrics from the application being monitored and feed the data to Prometheus.
+Prometheus integrations page gives the list of the most popular exporters for all third-party systems out there.

 For example, in this case, we are going to use a service called JMX Exporter.
 JMX exporter service gets the data from ActiveMQ and exposes it on the network port (8080 by default).
-Once the JMX exporter is exposing the ActiveMQ metrics, we instruct Prometheus to connect to this port, read the data and store it into its time series database at a regular interval.
+Once the JMX exporter exposes the ActiveMQ metrics, we instruct Prometheus to connect to this port, read the data, and store it in its time series database at regular intervals.

-MetricFire offers a Hosted Prometheus service with hassle free setup and management.
+MetricFire offers a Prometheus-alternative service with hassle-free setup and management.
 You can get started right away with our 14-day free trial, or book a demo to speak with an expert today.

 Download and configure the JMX Exporter